 If another person’s negligence or recklessness caused your accident, you have the right to seek compensation from the at-fault party.
-At Ostroff Injury Law, we have won tens of thousands of personal injury cases with significant settlements and verdicts.
+At Ostroff Godshall Injury and Accident Lawyers, we have won tens of thousands of personal injury cases with significant settlements and verdicts.

 In one recent case, Founding Partner Jon Ostroff and our experienced injury lawyers won a $400,000 settlement for a client who slipped in a doctor’s office and suffered severe back injuries that required surgery.
 In another, we recovered $10 million for a client that was catastrophically injured after he ran out of gas on a major highway before he was rear-ended by a truck.
 Over $21 million was recovered for clients that were injured in a Union County bus crash on I-80.
 If you were recently in an accident, you should speak with a Lewisburg personal injury lawyer as soon as possible to begin working on your legal claim.

 Types of Personal Injury Cases

 Personal injury claims are used to hold people and businesses responsible for the consequences of their careless or reckless actions.
 As the person seeking compensation (the plaintiff), you must prove that someone else (the defendant) behaved negligently, causing your accident.
 The most common types of personal injury cases involve:

 - Dog bites and animal attacks

 Consulting an injury attorney, such as Ostroff Godshall Injury and Accident Lawyers in Lewisburg, as soon as possible after an accident can help you determine whether you have a valid claim against the at-fault party.